usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

-### How do you restrict access to a certain object?
+### How do you restrict "Read" access to Opportunity object?
-In order to restrict access to a certain object, a user profile can be used for the purpose.
-Navigate to the profile of the user, edit the profile, navigate to Standard Object Permissions and from there you can uncheck the "Read" access of the object which you want to restrict access to.
+To restrict access to the Opportunity object remove the "Read" access that has been granted either by the Profile or the Permission Set .
+If it was the Profile then you need to navigate to Object Permissions and from there you can uncheck the "Read" access.

 <img src="/assets/Restrict access.png">